VinnyE/linked-blog-starter-md/publish/Probabalistic thinking.md

 created: May 10, 2023
 ---

 Probabilistic thinking is a powerful mental model (see: [[What are mental models]]) that employs mathematical and logical principles to estimate the likelihood of specific outcomes.
 It enables more precise and effective decisions in a complex world and forms the foundation for understanding key concepts such as [[Bayesian thinking]] and [[Conditional probability]].

+It's important to remember that Probabalistic thinking doesn't guarentee 100% success, but it can get you in the ballpark.

 Three important concepts needed to understand probabalistic thinking are:
 - [[Bayesian thinking]]